Physiology and Injury Prevention

 What is needed

 In many types of athletic events, all three types of action are needed to achieve the final action.
-Each action develops a force which the body uses to create another action.
-To understand then how the body works is the first step to injury prevention.
-It is so very important to develop the body in ways that ensure all the forces are evenly spread and absorbed over the whole body - balance.
+Each action develops a force that the body uses to create another action.
+Understanding how the body works is the first step to injury prevention.
+It is so vital to develop the body in ways that ensure all the forces are evenly spread and absorbed over the whole body - balance.

-Triple jumpers and javelin throwers are good examples of those who have to worry about this, so do bowlers in cricket and indeed I would suggest a lot of footballers (soccer).
+Triple jumpers and javelin throwers are good examples of those who have to worry about this, so do bowlers in cricket, and indeed I would suggest a lot of footballers (soccer).
 Anyone who uses one part of their body to earn their crust will overuse it, and the rest of the body.
-I do not really need to train both legs/arms, do I?
+I do not need to train both legs/arms, do I?
 So, we have javelin shoulder, tennis elbow, bowler's shoulder and back, triple jumpers' hip and so on.
-The whole body does the event and the whole body is the frame we use to hang the event on.
+The whole body does the event, and the whole body is the frame we use to hang the event on.

-At the next training session stand back and watch how the athletes perform the event.
+At the next training session, stand back and watch how the athletes perform the event.
 What muscles does the athlete use?
 How does the athlete look?
 Are they balanced?
 Then carry out some tests about the length of hops.
-Can the athlete go the same length over 5 hops with either leg or reach the same height with either leg in a standing hop jump?
+Can the athlete go the same distance over five hops with either leg or reach the same height with either leg in a standing hop jump?
 I like asking my athletes questions like - how, what, why, when.
 So why are they here?
 What do they want?
 When do they want to do it?
-I hope for the same from you, coaching is fun.
-Being injury free keeps the fun going.
-My warm-up comes from Australian Rules football, a lot of my stretches come from powerlifting and I coach sprinters.
+I hope for the same from you; coaching is fun.
+Being injury-free keeps the fun going.
+My warm-up comes from Australian Rules football, a lot of my stretches come from powerlifting, and I coach sprinters.

 This article first appeared in: